 Academic Credit: How do I earn it for my internship?

 Some employers require that you are enrolled as a student and earn academic credit while completing their internship.
-If your site doesn't require it, then it is up to you to decide if you want to pursue credit for your internship (you can complete an internship simply for the experience and may choose not to enroll for credit).
+If your internship site does not require this, then it is up to you to decide if you want to pursue (and pay for) academic credit for your internship.
+An internship, regardless of credit option, is a valuable experience to help you explore career paths, build new skills, and broaden your professional network.
+However, if credit will contribute towards what you need to complete your degree requirements, you might want to consider registering for credit.

 Compensation: Do I get paid?